 Today we are sharing the journey of Haresh Raichura, Advocate Supreme Court of India.

-He has been in the litigation world since 1982 and has a chamber in The Supreme Court.
+Haresh is experienced in arguing Special Leave Petitions in Supreme Court and has been in the litigation world since 1982 with a chamber in The Supreme Court.

 His wife Mrs. Saroj Raichura is also a Lawyer in Supreme Court and his son Kalp Raichura is an Advocate.

 My Journey Becoming a Supreme Court Lawyer

 The distance between Junagadh District Court to Supreme Court (New Delhi) is about 1254 km – It took me about 8 years to cross this distance.

 In 1982, when I joined Junagadh District Court Bar, as a first-generation lawyer with no plans to practice in Supreme Court – I just wanted to earn a little so that I can settle in life.